gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 Once selected, you'll be brought to a screen for basic setup.
 Here you can select the branch you wanted published, your [build command][], and your publish (i.e. deploy) directory.
 The publish directory should mirror that of what you've set in your [site configuration][config], the default of which is `public`.
 The following steps assume you are publishing from the `master` branch.

-## Configure Hugo Version in Netlify
+## Configure Hugo version in Netlify

 You can [set Hugo version](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for your environments in `netlify.toml` file or set `HUGO_VERSION` as a build environment variable in the Netlify console.